-R-56.
+R-57.
 Expenses

-The expenses of witnesses for either side shall be paid by the party producing such witnesses.
-All other expenses of the arbitration, including required travel and other expenses of the arbitrator, AAA representatives, and any witness and the cost of any proof produced at the direct request of the arbitrator, shall be borne equally by the parties, unless they agree otherwise or unless the arbitrator in the award assesses such expenses or any part thereof against any specified party or parties.
+- (a) The expenses of witnesses for either side shall be paid by the party producing such witnesses, unless the parties agree otherwise or unless the arbitrator in the award assesses such expenses or any part thereof against any specified party or parties. - (b) All other expenses of the arbitration, including required travel and other expenses of the arbitrator, AAA representatives, and any witness and the cost of any proof produced at the direct request of the arbitrator, shall be borne equally by the parties, unless they agree otherwise or unless the arbitrator in the award assesses such expenses or any part thereof against any specified party or parties.

-R-57.
+R-58.
 Neutral Arbitrator's Compensation

-- (a) Arbitrators shall be compensated at a rate consistent with the arbitrator's stated rate of compensation. - (b) Absent an agreement of the parties otherwise, or as determined by an arbitrator appointed under the auspices of Section R-7, each party shall share equally in the compensation of the arbitrator, subject to reapportionment in the final award.
-In the event that multiple parties are participating in the arbitration through a single representative, the AAA may consider them a single party for the purpose of allocating arbitrator compensation. - (c) If there is disagreement concerning the terms of compensation, an appropriate rate shall be established with the arbitrator by the Association and confirmed to the parties. - (d) Any arrangement for the compensation of a neutral arbitrator shall be made through the AAA and not directly between the parties and the arbitrator. - (e) The arbitrator's requests for payment shall be made available to the parties upon request.
+- (a) Arbitrators shall be compensated at a rate consistent with the arbitrator's stated rate of compensation. - (b) Absent an agreement of the parties otherwise, or as determined by an arbitrator appointed under the auspices of Rule R-7, each party shall share equally in the compensation of the arbitrator, subject to reapportionment by the Merits Arbitrator upon a party's request or in the final award.
+In the event that multiple parties are participating in the arbitration through a single representative, the AAA may consider them a single party for the purpose of allocating arbitrator compensation.

-R-58.
+- (c) If there is disagreement concerning the terms of compensation, an appropriate rate shall be established with the arbitrator by the Association and confirmed to the parties. - (d) Any arrangement for the compensation of a neutral arbitrator shall be made through the AAA and not directly between the parties and the arbitrator. - (e) The arbitrator's requests for payment shall be made available to the parties upon request.

+R-59.
 Deposits

-- (a) The AAA may require the parties to deposit in advance of any hearings such sums of money as it deems necessary to cover the expense of the arbitration, including the arbitrator's fee, if any, and shall render an accounting to the parties and return any unexpended balance at the conclusion of the case. - (b) Other than in cases where the arbitrator serves for a flat fee, deposit amounts requested will be based on estimates provided by the arbitrator.
-The arbitrator will determine the estimated amount of deposits using the information provided by the parties with respect to the complexity or length of each case. - (c) Upon the request of any party, the AAA shall request from the arbitrator an itemization or explanation of the arbitrator's request for deposits.
+- (a) The AAA may require the parties to deposit in advance of any hearings such sums of money as it deems necessary to cover the expense of the arbitration, including the arbitrator's fee, if any, and shall render an accounting to the parties and return any unexpended balance at the conclusion of the case. - (b) If a party is joined pursuant to Rule R-7 and fails to provide the required deposits, the party that joined the non-paying party shall be responsible for that party's portion of outstanding deposits, subject to reapportionment by the Merits Arbitrator upon the paying party's request or in the final award. - (c) Other than in cases where the arbitrator serves for a flat fee, deposit amounts requested will be based on estimates provided by the arbitrator.
+The arbitrator will determine the estimated amount of deposits using the information provided by the parties with respect to the complexity or length of each case. - (d) Upon the request of any party, the AAA shall request from the arbitrator an itemization or explanation of the arbitrator's request for deposits.

-R-59.
+R-60.
 Remedies for Nonpayment